 When this check box is applied the finished good will be produced automatically after the sale order is authorised, assuming there are enough components in stock.

 When this check box is applied the products are disassembled automatically after the purchase order for them is completed.
 Auto-disassembly is only recommended in the case where you do not sell the assembled product.
-Only FIFO, FIFO-Batch and Special-Batch costing methods support auto-assembly/disassembly.
+Only FIFO, FIFO-Batch, FIFO-Special and Special-Batch costing methods support auto-assembly/disassembly.

 Quantity to produce